The same application form is used for:

 Learn about Practicing Law in Nunavut to determine the appropriate membership type.

-- Mandatory statutory reading list is available here.
+- For Regular Membership Application ONLY: Mandatory statutory reading list is available here.

 Starting Monday January 11, 2021: Applications are submitted online